kamriesan/data_analysis_visualization_flask_app/README.md

 # DataGenie AI

-**DataGenie AI** is an intuitive and powerful data visualization and analytics tool that helps users upload, clean, and explore their data dynamically.
-This app integrates advanced AI capabilities to provide insightful visualizations and analyses.
+**DataGenie AI** is a powerful and user-friendly data visualization and analytics application designed to enable dynamic data exploration.
+It integrates cutting-edge AI capabilities to provide insights into your data.

 ---

 ## Features

-- **Dynamic Data Cleaning**: Automatically cleans data, removes duplicates, and identifies missing values with detailed reports.
+- **Dynamic Data Cleaning**: Automatically cleans data, removes duplicates, and handles missing values with detailed reporting.
-- **Intuitive Visualizations**: Generate charts, including Bar Charts, Line Charts, Scatter Plots, Pie Charts, and Tree Maps, using simple selections.
+- **Interactive Visualizations**: Create customizable charts including Bar Charts, Line Charts, Scatter Plots, Pie Charts, and Tree Maps.
-- **AI-Powered Analysis**: Leverages generative AI to provide detailed insights into your data visualizations.
+- **AI-Powered Insights**: Leverages Google Generative AI to analyze charts and provide meaningful insights.
-- **Interactive Interface**: Easy-to-use interface designed with Streamlit.
+- **User-Friendly Interface**: Built with Streamlit for an intuitive and interactive web-based interface.
-- **Customizable Themes**: Includes custom CSS for a seamless user experience.
+- **Customizable Themes**: Includes CSS styling for a polished user experience.

 ---

 ## Installation

-Follow these steps to set up and run the application:
+Follow these steps to set up and run the application locally:

 ### Prerequisites
-- Python 3.8 or later
+- Python 3.9 or higher
 - Virtual Environment (optional but recommended)

 ### Steps